 Steps to Becoming a School Counselor

-School counselors require a master’s degree from an accredited institution (usually in a field relevant to school counseling) along with state certification to become a practicing school counselor.
-Keep in mind education and certification requirements are different for each state.
+School counselors require a master’s degree from an accredited institution (usually in a field relevant to school counseling) along with state certification to start practicing.
+The following are the 4 steps that are necessary to become a practicing school counselor.
+Keep in mind that education and certification requirements are different for each state.